Saroja (2008 film): Plot

 Sampath continues to demand money from Vishwanath to release his daughter.
 Ravichandran consoles Vishwanath and does all that he can to help rescue Saroja.
 Meanwhile, the gangsters taunt the three men whom they have captured and continue to do so until Kalyani, Sampath's girlfriend, walks in and informs the group that Saroja has escaped.
 Sampath sends all of his men to find the girl, leaving a single gangster with the three captives.
 Ram attacks the gangster and kills him.
 They run out of the factory and catch up with Ganesh and Saroja.
 They are soon trapped in a building with a single entry.
 The henchmen follow them and await them in front.
 The friends are convinced that the only way to escape is to fight the gangsters.
-Suddenly, Jagapathi comes up with the idea of designing a contraption using objects in the building as weapons in a grand Rube Goldberg machine.
+Suddenly, Jagapathi comes up with the idea of designing a contraption using objects in the building as weapons in a Rube Goldberg machine.
 In the meantime, Sampath asks Vishwanath to come to the area at once to take his daughter in exchange for the ransom money.
 Soon, Vishwanath and Ravichandran arrive, and Ravichandran is disguised as Vishwanath's driver.

 The four friends and Saroja finally arrive at the railway station to escape.
-They soon realize to their horror that the railway station is actually the exact spot where Sampath is planning to collect the ransom money from Vishwanath and Ravichandran.
+They soon realise to their horror that the railway station is actually the exact spot where Sampath is planning to collect the ransom money from Vishwanath and Ravichandran.
 Vishwanath and Ravichandran are standing on the other side of the tracks.
 Saroja leaves the hideout, crosses the tracks, and embraces Ravichandran out of relief.

 Just as Vishwanath is overjoyed that his daughter is back in safe hands, Ravichandran pulls out a gun and points it at Saroja.
-At that moment, Vishwanath realizes that Ravichandran is actually the mastermind behind Saroja's abduction and that Sampath is just another henchman responsible for carrying out Ravichandran's orders.
+At that moment, Vishwanath realises that Ravichandran is the actual mastermind behind Saroja's abduction and that Sampath is just another henchman responsible for carrying out Ravichandran's orders.
 A flashback reveals that Ravichandran and Sampath are good friends and that they have long been jealous of Vishwanath for his social status and wealth.

 In the nick of time, the heroes emerge from the hideout and fight the goons with all their might.
 Vishwanath finally shoots and kills Ravichandran, and Saroja is reunited with her family.
 As everyone returns home, the four friends try to recall the name of the girl whom they have just rescued.